-We have been implementing a prioritization plan that focuses our research and development on products that are expected to have the greatest near-term growth potential.
-Accordingly, we are currently limiting our internal efforts to four product candidates: MBI-010, a bioherbicide that is based on the microorganism in Venerate and Majestene, which we plan to submit to the EPA in late 2016 or early 2017; MBI-110, a biofungicide, which we submitted to the EPA in January 2016; Haven (MBI-505), a plant health product that does not require EPA registration; and MBI-601, a biopesticide that produces gaseous natural compounds, or "biofumigant," which we submitted to the EPA in April 2014.
+We have implemented a prioritization plan that focuses our research and development on products that are expected to have the greatest near-term growth potential.
+Accordingly, we are currently limiting our internal development efforts to three product candidates: MBI-010, a bioherbicide that is based on the same microorganism in Venerate and Majestene, which we plan to submit to the EPA in 2017; MBI-110, a biofungicide, which we submitted to the EPA in January 2016; and MBI-601, a biopesticide that produces gaseous natural compounds that functions as a "biofunigant," which received EPA approval in November 2016.
 Simultaneously, we are seeking collaborations with third parties to develop and commercialize more early stage candidates on which we have elected not to expend significant internal resources.